 Engorgement tends to happen more often in the weeks just after your baby is born, when a breastfeeding routine is still being established.

-What to do for engorgement
+Treatment for engorgement

-- Let your baby finish the first breast before starting on the second.
+- Breast feed your baby on demand until they have had enough.
+Let your baby finish the first breast before starting on the second.

 - Put your baby to the more painful breast first.
 Try using one side for each feed rather than offering both breasts.
 If your baby is still hungry offer the other breast.

-- Although is it generally not a good idea to express excess milk by hand, expressing a little in the shower can make it easier for a very new baby to ‘latch on’ correctly.
+- Although is it generally not a good idea to express excess milk by hand, expressing a little in the shower before feeding can make it easier for a very new baby to ‘latch on’ correctly.

-- If necessary, express after feeds.
+- If necessary, express breast milk after feeds.